pens/rgb.sh/_posts/2019-03-07-digitization.md

 ---
-title: Digitization
+title: "Digitization: Part 1"
-excerpt: This is the story of how I digitized all of my family's photos, home movies and files.
-I discuss the challenges I faced along the way as well as how I dealt with them.
+excerpt: The story of how I digitized all of my family's photos, home movies and files
 tags: photo project
 ---